paulinaruda/data_warehouse_etl/README.md

 2. Open the file dwh.cfg and make sure that in the HOST and ARN line the value after = sign is equal to xx.
 If it it is not, delete the value and replace it with xx(do not add coma or any other signs, just the double x letter).
 3. For the script to work you should have all the provided files in one directory.<br>
 Files needed: <br>
-create_tables.py (creates fact and dimension tables for the star schema in Redshift) etl.py (loads data from S3 into staging tables on Redshift and then processes that data into your analytics tables on Redshift) sql_queries.py (defines SQL statements, which will be imported into the two other files above) dwh.cfg (stores configurations variables)
+create_tables.py (creates fact and dimension tables for the star schema in Redshift)<br>
+etl.py (loads data from S3 into staging tables on Redshift and then processes that data into your analytics tables on Redshift)<br>
+sql_queries.py (defines SQL statements, which will be imported into the two other files above)<br>
+dwh.cfg (stores configurations variables)